eevee/eev.ee/content/2015-12-30-you-should-make-a-doom-level-part-2.markdown

 Finally I'll wire up that switch I made back in the beginning.
 Unfortunately, my volcano is really deep, and I need to raise it 320 units.
 SLADE currently won't let you give arguments greater than 255, because it's illegal in Hexen-format maps...  even though it's fine in UDMF maps.
 Oops.

 Lucky for me, this is ZDoom, where there are at least two ways to do _anything_!
 So I'm going to use `Generic_Floor` instead, which will let me say the floor should raise to meet the next-highest neighboring floor.
 In my map, that's the outdoor area you start in.
-(For now you have to check its arguments [on the ZDoom wiki](http://zdoom.org/wiki/Generic_Floor), but I'm gonna go make SLADE aware of them right after this.)
 So my _target_ is 3, and my _flags_ are 1 (copy texture, set type to 0) + 4 (copy from neighboring sector) + 8 (raise) = 15.

 {% photo /media/2015-12/doom2/slade33-volcano.png Adding a path around the volcano %}
 {% photo /media/2015-12/doom2/zdoom6-volcano.png View from the spire, after raising the path %}